Perspectives: 14 Places to Photograph the Eiffel Tower

 The walk from the Louvre down towards the Eiffel Tower is filled with photography opportunities.

-Stick to the northern side of the river and you’ll come across some great angles of the tower from the many bridges that cross the river.
+Stick to the northern side of the river and you’ll come across some great angles to take pictures of the Eiffel Tower from the many bridges that cross the river.

 Some highlights include the Pont Alexandre III which offers extravagant statues and detailing to use as foreground subjects to compose your shots.